 The lack of a clear legal approach and inconsistent common law in regards to issues involving software is problematic and commercially inconvenient.
 It denies predictability in relation to legal response to any issue that may arise and to parties of transactions who primarily deal with the transfer of software.
 This stands in great contrast to the predictability granted to those contracting for conventional products.

-The continuous growth and development of technology and electronic devices and the social significance of software lend urgency and importance to the challenges which software poses for the law.
+The continuous growth and development of technology and electronic devices being sold by companies like Fierce PC, and the social significance of software lend urgency and importance to the challenges which software poses for the law.
 Contemporary examples which further reveal the nature of software and the range of possible methods for supply of software offer additional opportunities to test the law.
 The limited response of the law and the interpretation in cases is often unclear and contradictory; nonetheless, it is clear that the distinctive characteristics of software raises particular concerns and queries for the law to address.